AdobeDocs/marketo.en/help/marketo/getting-started/setup-steps/configure-protocols-for-marketo.md

 ## Step 1: Create DNS Records for Landing Pages and Email {#step-create-dns-records-for-landing-pages-and-email}

 **Tracking Link CNAMEs**

 Your marketing team should have sent you two requests for new CNAME records.
 The first is for landing page URLs, so that the landing pages appear in URLs that reflect your domain and not Marketo (the actual host).
 The second is for the tracking links that are included in the emails they send from Marketo.

-1. **Add CNAME for Landing Pages**
+1 - **Add CNAME for Landing Pages**

-Add the landing page CNAME they sent you to your DNS record, so that [YourLandingPageCNAME] points to the unique Account String that is assigned to your Marketo landing pages.
+Add the landing page CNAME they sent you to your DNS record, so that `[YourLandingPageCNAME]` points to the unique Account String that is assigned to your Marketo landing pages.
 Log in to your domain registrar’s site and enter the landing page CNAME and Account String.
 Typically, this involves three fields:

-• Alias: Enter [YourLandingPageCNAME] (provided by marketing)
+• Alias: Enter `[YourLandingPageCNAME]` (provided by marketing)
 • Type: CNAME
-• Point to: Enter [MarketoAccountString].mktoweb.com (provided by marketing)
+• Point to: Enter `[MarketoAccountString].mktoweb.com` (provided by marketing)

-2. **Add CNAME for Email Tracking Links**
+2 - **Add CNAME for Email Tracking Links**

-Add the email CNAME marketing sent you, so that [YourEmailCNAME] points to [MktoTrackingLink], the default tracking link that Marketo assigned, in the format:
+Add the email CNAME marketing sent you, so that `[YourEmailCNAME]` points to [MktoTrackingLink], the default tracking link that Marketo assigned, in the format:
-[YourEmailCNAME].[YourDomain].com IN CNAME [MktoTrackingLink]
+`[YourEmailCNAME].[YourDomain].com` IN CNAME `[MktoTrackingLink]`

 For example:

-pages.abc.com IN CNAME mkto-a0244.com
+`pages.abc.com IN CNAME mkto-a0244.com`

-3. **Notify Your Marketing Team**
+3 - **Notify Your Marketing Team**

 Notify your marketing team when you’ve completed this process.

 ## Step 2: Allowlist Marketo IPs {#step-allowlist-marketo-ips}

 When your Marketing group uses Marketo to send test emails (a best practice before sending out email blasts), the test emails are sometimes blocked by anti-spam systems that rely on sender IP addresses to verify that the email is valid.
 To ensure that those test emails arrive, add Marketo to your allowlist.

-`<pre>Add these IP addresses to your corporate allowlist: </pre>` 199.15.212.0/22
+Add these IP addresses to your corporate allowlist:

+199.15.212.0/22
 192.28.144.0/20
 192.28.160.0/19
 185.28.196.0/22